Jakov Fak

 Fak in 2010, Slovenian mixed team.

-Jakov Fak (born 1 August 1987) is a Slovenian biathlete of Croat origin competing for Slovenia since 2010.
+Jakov Fak (born 1 August 1987) is a Croatian-Slovenian biathlete competing for Slovenia since 2010.
 As a member of the Croatian biathlon team, Fak won bronze medals at the 2009 World Championships and at the 2010 Winter Olympics, where he was also the Croatian flag bearer at the opening ceremony.
 In 2010, Fak switched his citizenship and started competing for Slovenia.
 Fak won four medals at the World Championships with the Slovenian team, including two gold and a silver medal at the 2018 Winter Olympics.
 In addition, Fak has nine victories in the World Cup.

 Career

 Fak began to compete in biathlon in 2001 under the trainer Robert Petrović.
 His first international biathlon tournament was the Junior World Championships in Ridnaun in 2002, where his best result was 64th place in the Sprint event.
 Fak improved his performance in 2008, finishing in the top 10 at that year's Junior World Championships.

 Since 2006, Fak has participated in the Biathlon World Cup.
 In his first race in the World Cup in Hochfilzen, Fak finished 107th.
 For a long time, his best performance was 47th place, which he reached in an Individual race in 2007 in Pokljuka.
 In 2007, he also participated in his first Biathlon World Championships, finishing 78th in the Sprint race and 93rd in the Individual.

 The big breakthrough in Fak's career came in the 2008/09 season.
 In the opening race of the season, Fak came in 47th, but in the Individual, he earned his first World Cup points with a 38th position finish.
 In the third World Cup stage in Hochfilzen, Fak achieved a 16th-place finish.